-It is with great pleasure that I as the Vice-Chancellor welcome all the new entrants to the Faculty of Science on behalf of the University of Peradeniya.
-We believe those who gain admission to the University are indeed a privileged group considering the numbers who qualify to enter the Sri Lankan University system.
-Since you have gained this rare opportunity it is your prime duty to fulfill your higher educational objectives and become a balanced individual using all the resources available in this university to be a valuable citizen of this country.
-The University offers an environment conducive for intellectual pursuits of a diverse nature.
+It is with great pleasure that I welcome the new entrants of the Faculty of Science to the University of Peradeniya, a comprehensive higher educational institute in the country having nine faculties covering all academic disciplines.
+Those who gain admission to the University of Peradeniya are undoubtedly a privileged group who will soon experience the excellent academic setting in a salubrious environment overlooking the Hanthana mountain range.
+It is your prime duty to take the advantage of the rare opportunity gained by you through hard work of many years to fulfill your higher educational objectives, and become a balanced and a valuable citizen using the resources and unique and countless opportunities of the University of Peradeniya to the maximum.
+The University offers an environment conducive for intellectual pursuits of diverse nature.